Swim England Expected Standards

 About the videos

-A complete series of short videos, each featuring the individual outcomes in the Swim England Learn to Swim Framework, Stages 1 to 7, and each outcome for the Swim England Aquatic Skills Framework, Stages 8 to 10 Swimming.
-These videos do not include Expected Standards for Water Polo, Synchronised Swimming or Diving.
-These are two of the four frameworks which make up the Swim England Learn to Swim Programme.
+A complete series of short videos, each featuring the individual outcomes in the Swim England Pre School Framework, from Discovery Duckling 1 to Duckling 4, Learn to Swim Framework, Stages 1 to 7, and each outcome for the Swim England Aquatic Skills Framework, Stages 8 to 10 Swimming.
+These videos do not include Expected Standards for Water Polo, Artistic Swimming or Diving.
+These are three of the four frameworks which make up the Swim England Learn to Swim Programme.

 The learners and participants you’ll see are currently learning to swim.
 They’re all working towards or have recently passed the Stage they are in – so they may not be swimming to the Swim England Expected Standard (yet).
 We’ve showcased a wide-range of abilities and techniques, so the activities you’ll see can be used to guide your teaching.
 We listened to feedback about previous versions of the videos – and so it is very important to us to show you learner swimmers in their true Stage ability, not a more experienced swimmer who was swimming to a standard that wouldn’t be achievable.
 The videos show clearly – with a blue pop up tick – when the learner is swimming to the Swim England Expected Standard.